fbpx

 7. Company/Client Logos As Social Proof

-Social proof is a psychological phenomenon that occurs when people look to others to determine what is correct, popular, or trustworthy.
-In B2B website design, social proof is a powerful tool used to increase credibility, trust, and conversion rates.
-One of the most common sections found on modern B2B SaaS websites is a social proof section that includes the logos of past and present companies that have used your product or service.
+A great example of this is when B2B SaaS websites have a social proof section that includes the logos of past and present companies that have used your product or service.
 Whether the companies are household names or not, these logos confirm for website visitors that others are in fact engaged with your brand.

 One other important note when it comes to logo sections and B2B website design trends is the placement of these social proof sections.
 Many SaaS websites value them so much, that they include them right after the hero section on their homepage.
+This allows decision makers to see more depth of your company’s story without having to make it very far down your home page.

 Aptivio